-Readings - Fairy Tales (10%): The readings for this course will be 4 stories from two collections of fairy tales.
-They will be graded according to the accurate completion of the accompanying comprehension exercises, due on May 17 (Rotkäppchen), May 24 (Die Bremer Stadtmusikanten), June 2 (Rumpelstülzchen), and June 7 (Frau Holle).
+Readings - fairy tales (10%): The readings for this course will be four stories from two collections of fairy tales.
+They will be graded according to the accurate completion of the accompanying comprehension exercises, due on May 22 (Rotkäppchen), June 3 (Die Bremer Stadtmusikanten), June 10 (Rumpelstilzchen), and June 17 (Frau Holle).
 The raw scores achieved on these exercises will be converted to percentages for calculating the final grade.

-Midterm and final exams (5% + 15%): Both the midterm and final exams are cumulative, covering all material studied.
+Midterm exam (10%) and final exam (15%): Both the midterm and final exams are cumulative, covering all material studied.
 Both exams will have a short oral component, which will be a short conversation (approx. 3-4 minutes) with a partner.
 We will draw names for the partners, and we will give you a sheet of paper with the topic as well as supplemental ideas for the conversation.
 This conversation will be graded on communicative goals achieved, vocabulary, grammar, and clarity.
 The written component will include sections that test your reading (comprehension) and writing skills, with grammatical exercises, vocabulary, questions about the literary texts you have read, etc.